lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 Build a simple Vuex implementation from scratch, in just 40 lines of code, complete with a reactivite state and mutations.

+The source code for this implementation is so minimal in can be found in an entire gist, located [here](https://gist.github.com/lmiller1990/8a5cea45752e3692281b72ce08722b0b).
+Published on 6/8/2018.

 ## Creating a global `store` object

 Let's start by fleshing out the public API.
 We will let a user register the store using `Vue.use(Store)`.
 The actual store will be created using `new Store`, that takes an initial state and an object containing mutations.